thevasudevgupta/boilerplate/README.md

 # torch-trainer

-This is simple trainer for PyTorch users (tested for PyTorch-1.7).
+This repositary contains boilerplate code used in every torch project (tested for PyTorch-1.7).

 ## Supported features